 Below, we’ll discuss the specifics of experiencing the Twilight Zone Tower of Terror at Disney’s Hollywood Studios.
 While this attraction is not a roller-coaster, it is one of the biggest thrills at Disney World.

 Below is a quick reference chart for the Hollywood Tower of Terror.

 Yes, with Disney Genie+

 Tweens, Teens, And Adults

-If there were one solitary, iconic structure representing Disney’s Hollywood Studios, The Twilight Zone Tower of Terror is probably it.
-It genuinely towers in the distance and can be seen from Walt Disney World’s skyline from many different viewpoints.
+If there were one solitary, iconic structure representing Disney’s Hollywood Studios, it would be The Twilight Zone Tower of Terror.
+Genuinely towering in the distance, the attraction is part of Walt Disney World’s skyline.

 Is the Tower of Terror Scary?

-The drops feel a lot more intense than they actually are.
-However, the falls along with the darkness, sudden bursts of light when the elevator doors open, and audio effects might lead to an unpleasant experience.
-It could especially be scary for children and anyone scared of heights.
+The ride has multiple drop sequences.
+If you haven’t ridden it much, each drop is a surprise.
+Of course, most of the drops feel more intense than they are.
+Between the falls in the darkness, sudden bursts of light when the elevator doors open, and creepy audio effects, it might be an unpleasant experience for some.